MO230101/Copolymer-lipid-interaction-study_ver.2/README.md

 # Data Availability

-Source data underlying the manuscript figures and supplementary figures are provided with this repository or with the published article.
+Source data underlying the manuscript figures and supplementary figures are provided in the `/source_data/` directory or with the published article.

 ---